jbutcher21/aiclass/README.md

 What to bring:
 - Laptop: each participant needs their own laptop (Mac/Windows).
-- AI account: a paid ChatGPT account or another paid AI assistant.
+- AI account: a paid AI subscription (Claude, ChatGPT, GitHub Copilot, Cursor, Google Gemini, Amazon CodeWhisperer, Codeium, or another paid AI assistant).
 Let us know if you already use another provider and want to use it.
-- AI app/interface: the ChatGPT app or your preferred AI app.
-For technical users, it’s fine if you already have an AI chat integrated with VS Code.
+- AI app/interface: an AI-enabled IDE (VS Code with Claude/Copilot, Cursor, Windsurf, JetBrains with AI plugin, etc.).
+You'll use this throughout the workshop for mapping, coding, and testing.
 - Create a working folder for workshop files (e.g., `~/bootcamp`) and pull this repository into it.
 - Your data file: bring a real dataset you want to map (CSV, JSON, etc.).
 Aim for a representative sample that’s safe to use in class.
 If you can’t share production data, bring a small, sanitized sample and put it on the `~/bootcamp` directory.
 - Python 3: needed to run the mapping/validation code the AI will generate.